kyadanarw/Supervised-ML-for-Music-Genre-Classification/README.md

 * Matplotlib

 ## Dataset
-<p> We use fma-rock-vs-hiphop.csv metadata about our tracks alongside the track metrics compiled by <b>The Echo Nest</b>.</p>
+We use fma-rock-vs-hiphop.csv metadata about our tracks alongside the track metrics compiled by <b>The Echo Nest</b>.
-* fma-rock-vs-hiphop.csv
 * echonest-metrics.json